libsidplayfp/VICE-testprogs/SID/wf12nsr/readme.txt

 writeback as discussed in bug# 746.
 In VICE for waveform 12 the results are exactly the same as the noise waveform by itself (ie. waveform 8, the 1st set of results).

+NOTE: for the test to work the chip must be "warmed up". especially 8580 may not reset correctly when cold.